nietras/Sep/README.md

 #### SepReader Debuggability
-Debuggability is an important part of any library and while this is still a work in progress for Sep, `SepReader` does have a unique feature when looking at it's row in a debug context.
+Debuggability is an important part of any library and while this is still a work in progress for Sep, `SepReader` does have a unique feature when looking at it and it's row or cols in a debug context.
 Given the below example code:
 ```csharp
 var text = """
            Key;Value